cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 // Requests to `/does-it-exist` receive a response body of `false`
 ```

+#### Errors thrown by request and response handlers are no longer wrapped

+Previously, errors thrown inside of `req` and `res` handlers would be wrapped by a `CypressError`.
+In 7.0.0, errors thrown inside of these handlers are not wrapped before failing the test.

+This should only affect users who are explicitly asserting on global errors.
+See [#15189](https://github.com/cypress-io/cypress/issues/15189) for more details.

 ### Component Testing

 In 7.0, component testing is no longer experimental.
 Cypress now ships with a dedicated component test runner with a new UI and dedicated commands to launch it.